WeTransfer/GitBuddy/README.md

 $ gitbuddy changelog --help
 OVERVIEW: Create a changelog for GitHub repositories

+USAGE: gitbuddy changelog [--since-tag <since-tag>] [--base-branch <base-branch>] [--sections] [--verbose]

 OPTIONS:
+  -s, --since-tag <since-tag>
+                          The tag to use as a base.
+Defaults to the latest tag.
+  -b, --base-branch <base-branch>
-  --base-branch, -b   The base branch to compare with.
+                          The base branch to compare with.
 Defaults to master.
-  --help              Display available options --sections          Whether the changelog should be split into sections.
+  --sections              Whether the changelog should be split into sections.
 Defaults to false.
-  --since-tag, -s     The tag to use as a base.
-Defaults to the latest tag.
-  --verbose           Show extra logging for debugging purposes
+  --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
 ```

 This command generates a changelog based on merged PRs and fixed issues.
 Once a PR contains a reference like `"Fixed #30"`, the title of issue 30 will be included in the changelog.
 Otherwise, the Pull Request title will be used.